bolderflight/invensense-imu/README.md

 | +/- 1000 deg/s | +/- 8g  | |
 | +/- 2000 deg/s | +/- 16g | |

-The MPU-9250 samples the gyroscopes, accelerometers, and magnetometers with 16 bit analog to digital converters.
+The MPU-9250 samples the gyros, accelerometers, and magnetometers with 16 bit analog to digital converters.
 It also features programmable digital filters, a precision clock, an embedded temperature sensor, and programmable interrupts.

 ## Installation
 CMake is used to build this library, which is exported as a library target called *mpu9250*.
 The header is added as: